containers/toolbox/README.md

 > "Toolbx" with a capital "T" and without an "o" is now the canonical name.

-Toolbx environments have seamless access to the user's home directory, the Wayland and X11 sockets, networking (including Avahi), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc.
+Toolbx environments have seamless access to the user's home directory, the Wayland and X11 sockets, networking (including Avahi and CA certificates), removable devices (like USB sticks), systemd journal, SSH agent, D-Bus, ulimits, /dev and the udev database, etc.

 This is particularly useful on [OSTree](https://ostreedev.github.io/ostree/) based operating systems like